oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 For deploying Kubernetes Clusters:
 ```
 Allow group <GROUP-NAME> to manage instance-family in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to use subnets in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to use subnets in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to manage virtual-network-family in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to manage virtual-network-family in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to inspect compartments in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to inspect compartments in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to use vnics in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to use vnics in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to use network-security-groups  in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to use network-security-groups  in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to use private-ips  in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to use private-ips  in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to manage public-ips  in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to manage public-ips  in compartment <OKE-COMPARTMENT-NAME>
-Allow group <group-name> to manage cluster-family in compartment <OKE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to manage cluster-family in compartment <OKE-COMPARTMENT-NAME>
 ```

 For more information about OKE Policies [click here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpolicyconfig.htm#Policy_Configuration_for_Cluster_Creation_and_Deployment).